Application International Master

 Application

 For the international admission round you apply through the national applications system run by University Admissions in Sweden.
 This is done at the website www.universityadmissions.se.
-It is only possible to submit an application during the application period, mid-October to mid-January.
+There you can find all information about the application process, such as dates and deadlines.
+Note that it is only possible to submit an application during the application period, mid-October to mid-January.

 You can read more about the application process on the University site.